tg-rs/carapax/GUIDE.md

 Note that it contains a chat ID and an user ID, but not all types of update can provide that information.

 [`SessionManager`](https://tg-rs.github.io/carapax/carapax/session/struct.SessionManager.html) allows to load a session by ID.
-Session ID in manager represented by `Into<String>` so you can use any type you want, if you have issues with updates without chat/user ID.
+In manager, Session ID represented by a type constrained to `Into<String>`.
+If you have issues with updates without chat/user ID just don't use `SessionId`.

 You can either get [`Session`](https://tg-rs.github.io/carapax/carapax/session/struct.Session.html) directly from the manager, or use `TryFromInput` and specify `session: Session<B>` in handler arguments.